Code of Conduct

 Sometimes participants will notice issues before you do, or raise things that are personally problematic for them.
 By recognising these concerns and maintaining an open space for participants, the workshop will work as well as it can for everyone.

 Our festival is opposed to harassment of any form.
 If you are unhappy about someone's behaviour - towards you or anyone else - or have any complaints or concerns, please tell us about it.
-The festival representatives are Carina and Jonathan, and you can also speak to any other member of the festival team or if necessary a volunteer, who will bring the issue to us as soon as possible.
+The festival representative is Carina, and you can also speak to any other member of the festival team or if necessary a volunteer, who will bring the issue to us as soon as possible.